DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure - Jobs/execution.md

 7. If the job is triggered when the entered time is reached, the sending_interval should be adjusted.
 Hint: Change the time in your job so that you do not have to wait until 6PM for the test.
 ![DevityHub](/img/az/22.png)

+### Success!
+You now automatically get notifications for your facility.

 ### Reset the Sending Interval
 For practice: Now create another job that resets the Sending_interval to one minute the next morning.
 You can do this.